-Company vs customer conflict of interest may arise in situations where FWD Group (or one of FWD Group companies) potentially benefits at the detriment of the customer.
+conflict of interest may arise in situations where FWD Group (or one of FWD Group companies) potentially benefits at the detriment of the customer.
 Below are some examples of potential conflicts in this category:

-- Remunerations and incentive structures may influence sales force and sales staff to sell insurance products with higher commissions and incentives rather than based on the needs and suitability of the customer - Managing participating funds to increase shareholder profits at the expense of policyholder interests - FWD has a stake in a broker or financial advisor that distributes FWD products - FWD receives from a party other than the customer an inducement in relation to a service provided to the customer other than the standard commission or fee for that service company (or vice versa).
+- Remunerations and incentive structures may influence sales force and sales staff to sell insurance products with higher commissions and incentives rather than based on the needs and suitability of the customer - FWD has a stake in a broker or financial advisor that distributes FWD products - FWD receives from a party other than the customer an inducement in relation to a service provided to the customer other than the standard commission or fee for that service conflict of interest may arise in situations where there is an intra-group conflict whereby FWD Group potentially benefits at the expense of another company within the FWD Group of companies or an affiliated company (or vice versa).
 Below are some examples of potential conflicts in this category: